 MOPS stands for “Mothers of Preschoolers,” and by preschoolers we mean kids from conception through kindergarten.
 The spirit of MOPS is that we moms need each other, and our hope is that through our MOPS group you will find encouragement, support, practical teaching, and meaningful friendships.

-A MOPS meeting always begins with brunch and a time to connect with other moms at your table.
+Our MOPS meetings always begin with brunch and a time to connect with other moms at your table.
 Most meetings also include practical and encouraging teaching through speakers and videos.
 Crafts and other activities are often incorporated as well, but more importantly, you'll get to have honest conversations with other moms who understand the joys and frustrations of raising young kids.

 This group is open to anyone 22-30 years old who is looking for the opportunity to connect and be in community with other like-minded young professionals.
 1st and 3rd Sunday night of the month at 6pm.